A four-day learning experience where participants dive deeper into FTE's facilitation practices

-FTE has distilled 20 years of accumulated wisdom about designing and facilitating discernment experiences, particularly with young adults.
-For the past several years, FTE has shared its facilitation methodology and approach with practitioners in hopes of helping diverse groups of people discern purpose and call, catalyze leadership, transform their communities, and ultimately create a better world.
+FTE has distilled 20 years of accumulated wisdom about designing and facilitating discernment experiences, especially with young adults.
+In recent years, FTE has shared its facilitation methodology and approach with practitioners to help diverse groups discern purpose and call, catalyze leadership, transform their communities, and ultimately create a better world.

 Christina Repoley directs and leads FTE's programs and initiatives centered on cultivating the next generation of diverse leaders for the church and academy.